Confidentiality and Confidential Resources

 D. Confidential Resources.
 Title IX is meant to empower individuals.
 Thus, while we strongly encourage you to make a report or formal complaint about sex discrimination or sexual misconduct to ensure EVMS can take swift action to address the issue, it is also your right to not to make a report or formal complaint.
 If you choose not to make a report/complaint, and especially in cases of sexual assault, you may still want, or need, to talk with someone confidentially.
 The Confidential Resources provides confidential resources, such as hotlines, counseling, and victim advocacy, to individuals who have experienced sexual assault, relationship (dating and domestic) violence, or other sexual misconduct.
 This list is not exhaustive and certain other individuals/organizations that have professional status, such as health care providers, mental health professionals, and clergy may also be in legally protected roles that permit them to talk with you and guarantee confidentiality.
 In addition, discussions that take place at EVMS sponsored public awareness events (i.e. sexual assault support groups or forums) are confidential.

 Please remember that talking about sexual assault or sexual misconduct with a confidential resource is not the same as making a report/complaint to EVMS.
-If you utilize a confidential resource, EVMS will not be notified about the incident, nor will it be able to conduct an investigation into the incident or pursue disciplinary action against the perpetrator.
+If you utilize a confidential resource, EVMS will not be notified of the incident, nor will it be able to conduct an investigation into the incident or pursue disciplinary action against the perpetrator.
 If you first choose to talk with a confidential resource you can always decide to make a report/complaint to EVMS (or law enforcement) at a later time.
 In addition, you can always use the EVMS anonymous Compliance and Ethics Hotline (1-800-461-9330) to make an anonymous report.
 This hotline is manned by a third party vendor and you can provide as much, or as little, information about yourself as you desire.
 While EVMS' response to an anonymous report may be limited, EVMS will still investigate every allegation to the fullest extent possible and take immediate and appropriate action to correct sex discrimination and/or sexual misconduct in any of its programs or activities.